To Compress or Not? Pushing the Frontier of Lossless GenAI Model Weights Compression with Exponent Concentration

 | Qwen-Image | 20B | 21.0% | 126.6% |

 The diffusion models benefit the most because their exponent distributions are even more concentrated, enabling higher compression ratios.
-FLUX.1-dev sees a nearly 3x throughput improvement.
+FLUX.1-dev sees a nearly 3x throughput improvement at the weight level.
+Note that this figure is a weight-level microbenchmark, not a full-pipeline number; the end-to-end speedups (reported in the diffusion table below) are smaller because they also include compute that ECF8 does not touch.

 LLM Inference: Latency and Batch Size